zmitchell/splatter/guide/src/tutorials.md

 ## Video

-Loading, playing and recording video in Nannou.
+Loading, playing and recording video in splatter.

 - Drawing video
 - Recording a window to video